 - – give us feedback or contact us.

 - Third parties or publicly available sources.
 We will receive personal data about you from various third parties and public sources as set out below:

-- analytics providers such as Google Analytics based inside the European Economic Area (“EEA”); and
+- analytics providers such as Google Analytics and Microsoft Azure (via Application Insights) based inside the European Economic Area (“EEA”); and

-- advertising networks such as Microsoft based inside the E
+- advertising networks such as Microsoft based inside the EEA

 - Identity, Contact, Financial and Transaction Data from: providers of technical, payment and delivery services and data brokers or aggregators, insolvency practitioners, creditor agencies, financial advisors inside the United Kingdom or EEA.

-- Identity and Contact Data from publicly available sources, including but not limited to Companies House, the Electoral Register, the Insolvency Service, the Gazette and Experian based inside the United Kingdom or EEA.
+- Identity, Contact and Vulnerability Data from publicly available sources, including but not limited to Companies House, the Electoral Register, the Insolvency Service, the Gazette and the Vulnerability Registration Service based inside the United Kingdom or EEA.

 - How we use your personal data